Fixed mortgage rates tumble to lowest levels in history

-The 30-year fixed rate has never been this low since Freddie Mac began tracking mortgage rates in 1971.
+The 30-year fixed rate has not been this low since Freddie Mac began tracking mortgage rates in 1971.
 It surpassed the previous low of 2.88 percent, set last month.
 This is the ninth time since March that the 30-year fixed rate has fallen to a new record.

-Freddie Mac, the federally chartered mortgage investor, aggregates rates from around 80 lenders across the country to come up with weekly national average mortgage rates.
+Freddie Mac, the federally chartered mortgage investor, aggregates rates from about 80 lenders across the country to come up with weekly national average mortgage rates.
 It uses rates for high-quality borrowers who tend to have strong credit scores and large down payments.
 These rates are not available to every borrower.

 The 15-year fixed-rate average dropped to 2.37 percent with an average 0.7 point.
 It was 2.42 percent a week ago and 3.09 percent a year ago.
 The five-year adjustable rate average jumped to 3.11 percent with an average 0.2 point.
 It was 2.93 percent a week ago and 3.36 percent a year ago.